Shaw007/FidelityAssignmentApp/README.md

 # FidelityAssignmentApp
-## This app was developed on an Intel Macbook.
-It may or may not work on a Silicon based macbook
+## This app was developed on an Intel based macbook.
+It may or may not compile and build on a Silicon based macbook